Description:

 Impact on Innovation and Societal Progress

 Schools play a critical role in fostering innovation and creativity among students.
 Well-funded private schools can afford to implement new teaching methods and technologies that adapt to changing educational demands.
-Public schools, constrained by their budget, may be slow to adopt such innovations, potentially stifling the intellectual and creative growth of their students.
+Education funding in Australia constrained public school budgets and make it slow to adopt such innovations, potentially stifling the intellectual and creative growth of their students.
 This not only impacts individual students but can also slow societal progress as a whole, as fewer students are prepared to tackle future challenges with advanced skills and creative solutions.

 The Broader Social Implications